maxkingpublish/Employee_smart_door_sys/readme.md

 https://github.com/ageitgey/face_recognition

 ## Web structure
-Web service is built by flask,Front end built by C# MVC, which use plug-in to control camera.(not done yet,update recently) The API endpoint structure for now as below
+Web service is built by flask,Front end built by C# MVC,which inside Employee_smart_door_sys folder.
+The Employee_smart_door_sys web,have a function to call a plug-in tool(an exe file,made by AutoIT) then the tool would wake up an Flask(python base)web,and take a picture,and real time recognize the people in frond of the camera, then judgement if it should to open the door.(not done yet.)

+The Flask API endpoint structure for now as below
 - To take picture:
    localhost:5000/hello/"your name"
 - To open a real time face recognize service: